- Role-based, attribute-based, & just-in-time access to infrastructure

 - Employment agreements that need to be adjusted or are missing altogether.

-Key trust services principle missing from scope - for example, if your organization provides financial/e-commerce services you will likely want to add processing integrity as a criteria for your audit.
+Key trust services principle missing from the scope - for example, if your organization provides financial/e-commerce services, you will likely want to add processing integrity as a criterion for your audit.

 Receive information request list